-After his second victory, Tonon decided to spend some money on nutritionists before his fights, and now he competes at ONE FC Featherweight (155 pounds).
+After his second victory, Tonon spent money on nutritionists before his fights, and now he competes at ONE FC Featherweight (155 pounds).
 He looks jacked ahead of every battle, one can learn anatomy by looking at his body!

 Garry Tonon’s back control is one of the best in the game, especially when he locks you into a dangerous body triangle.

 Tonon scored a total of 6 rear-naked choke victories, but his back control and back takes are simply out of this world.
 If you’re not sweaty, you’re in big trouble against the BJJ phenom from New York!

 The most significant number of Tonon’s victories in his grappling record (18) happened via an inside heel hook.